Flight Dispatcher Training Programs

 What is an aircraft dispatcher and how do you become one?

 The FAA requires aircraft dispatchers to receive at least 200 hours of training and requires the student to pass a FAA written exam and a FAA practical exam.
-The training is very similar to what type of training an airline captain receives in a ground school.
-The FAA written exams actually pick from the same pool of questions for both the dispatcher and the captain.
+Our flight dispatcher training is very similar to the type of training an airline pilot receives in a ground school.
+The FAA written exams actually picks from the same pool of questions for both the dispatcher and the pilot.

-IFOD offer several class type options to fit most students’ schedules and if we do not have one, we can customize an option for you.
+On completion of an aircraft dispatcher training program, candidates must demonstrate proficiency in practical dispatch application to IFOD instructor, prior to being scheduled for the Aircraft Dispatcher Certification exam with the FAA Designee Examiner.
+IFOD offers several class options to fit most students’ schedules, and if we do not have one, we can customize an option for you.
 Here are breakdowns on the most popular class options:

 5 Weeks Day class